kensanata/just-halberds/Halberts.md

 knight of Rifenstein Castle.

 ③ **Gertrud** the witch of Katzenberg.
-Roll attributes and a handful of dice on each of the different magician tables.
+Roll attributes and a handful of dice on each of the different Mage tables.
 Wants to uncover and eliminate The Pentarchs of the Circle.
 Wants to find the Book of Power.
 Is protected by big cats.